FUN STRASBOURG DAY TOURS

 Heidelberg is also a busy university city – which makes it a fun place to have a drink in one of the numerous cafes and bars after all the sightseeing.

-Strasbourg is beautiful, but so are its surroundings – so make sure to do a few day trips from Strasbourg.
+Strasbourg is beautiful, but so are its surroundings.
+So make sure to do a few day trips from Strasbourg to discover this part of Europe.
 Whether you visit Germany or stay in Alsace, it surely doesn’t get boring.
 Safe travels!